BLCM/bl3mods/Apocalyptech/README.md

       continues to do damage as usual
     - You won't be able to attach the empty blood pack to Ace Baron, during the Meridian Outskirts mission "Healers and Dealers."
+    - You won't be able to melee the varkid poop pile in Demon in the Dark, in Konrad's Hold
 - `customization_unlocks.txt` - Removes the preorder/deluxe/superdeluxe
   requirements for the relevant cosmetic items.
 This does *not* actually spawn them in your game; you'll have to edit either `expanded_customization_pools`